-In this post, we’ll discuss how to create perfect real estate domain names for your website.
+This post will discuss creating the perfect real estate domain name for your website.

 Your domain name will go on your Twitter, Facebook, and business cards.
 In fact, it’s pretty critical.

-But how do you find one that’s easy for clients to remember and really presents your brand?
-I’ll share some advice I learned when choosing the domain name for my own site, which now receives thousands of visitors every month.
+But how do you find one that is easy for clients to remember and present your brand?
+I’ll share some advice I learned when choosing the domain name for my site, which now receives thousands of visitors every month.

-I’ll cover five domain name ideas you can use to stand out from the crowd, as well as how finding the right domain name can impact your business.
+I’ll cover five domain name ideas you can use to stand out from the crowd and how finding the right domain name can impact your business.

 Let’s take a look.